al6x/nim/keep/readme.md

 # Todo

-- Add search field to page
-- Search for "everyday" doesn't work
-- Display doc id and block id
 - Add pagination to search and filter
-- Add arrow for filter block, and doc title, section title
+- Add doc title for search blocks
-- Categories - urgent, high, lindy, archive.
-- Empty home page
-- Navigation from search with "fantasy" tag to warns doesn't work
 - Turn alex/notes into space
-- Fix parsing for "Invalid link: known/The Algorithm Design Manual.pdf" it should be turned into local link, with dot first
-- Use block or text table to display list of notes
-- Add block and doc id to search index
-- Refactor space, so it can have mixed content, ftext etc
-- Add space.config and parse editor code like "{path} {line}, each space has its own editor, could be local space or github space
 - Make video about parser FText
-- Search with blackjack and hookers, index Wwar of the worlds, and libres, show query timing, tags facets with stats, show query and chunk trigrams, don't do separate app, use with notes, just add extra vidgets to display peformance and trigrams.
+- Search with blackjack and hookers, tags facets with stats, show query and chunk trigrams, don't do separate app, use with notes
-- Add space/doc/block link for both embed and block display.
-- Spaces have different colors of favicon, favicon set on top level compponent as window_icon
-- Hierarchical tags
-- Mozaic images gallery

 # Lodo

+- Fix parsing for "Invalid link: known/The Algorithm Design Manual.pdf" it should be turned into local link, with dot first
+- Categories - urgent, high, lindy, archive.
+- Display doc id and block id with gray color
+- Home page with readme
+- Search for "everyday" doesn't work
 - use `select: blocks/docs order_by: `
 - use `sql: expression` for filter
 - Show space with list of documents, control sorting etc in db config